 Residency classification also directly affects a student’s eligibility for state-based aid (i.e. HOPE Grant & Scholarship).
 Students in any classification other than an In-State are not eligible for state-based aid.

 Individuals who wish to qualify for another type of residency must complete a Petition for Change of Residency Classification found on the college web site and submit all required documentation.
 The form should be submitted to the Assistant Director of Admissions prior to the document deadline for a given term.
 Residency status is not changed automatically and the burden of proof rests with the student to demonstrate that he or she qualifies for a change of status.
 Changes to residency classification are for future terms only and will not result in refunds to students.

 Georgians age 62 and older may attend credit classes and pay no tuition.
 Proof of age is required for the waiver; however, textbook costs and mandatory fees are assessed.
 Admission is available on a space-available basis and does not apply to continuing education classes.
-A student wishing to be classified as “Senior Citizen” for tuition/fee assessment purposes should submit official identification to the Registrar’s Office.
+A student wishing to be classified as “Senior Citizen” for tuition/fee assessment purposes should submit official identification to the Records Office.

 Auditing a Course